-genome requires approximately (N+G)PK pairwise comparisons, where K is the average number of iterations required by a PSI-BLAST comparison.
-(K obviously depends on many factors, including various biases both in the target database and the query, but for rough reckoning we can estimate it at j/2=5.)
+We concatenated the sequences of a genome onto NRDB and used PSI-blast to run the SCOP domains as queries against them.
+This is the "default" way to run PSI-blast.
+However, it has the drawback that every time one adds a new genome to the analysis, even a small one, one has to re-run each SCOP domain against the new genome and all of NRDB, a computationally intensive process.
+That is, each genome requires approximately (N+G)PK pairwise comparisons, where K is the average number of iterations required by a PSI-blast comparison.
+(K obviously depends on many factors, including various biases both in the target database and the query, but for rough reckoning we can estimate it at j/2 = 5.)
 This is a very rough number, which we plan to use below for illustrative purposes.
-By using the values above, the result is ≈ 3.2 billion (3.234,074.850).
+Using the values above it comes out to ~3.2 billion (3,234,074,850).

-NRDB PSI-blast profiles
+(ii) NRDB PSI-blast Profiles

-We ran each SCOP query against NRDB to generate a PSI-BLAST profile, giving us a profile for each SCOP fold and superfamily.
-Then we reran these against the genomes, without iteration, by using a match threshold of 10^{-4} .
-(Note that because we use very conservative choices for the inclusion threshold in building up the original PSI-BLAST profiles, at this stage we can confidently assume that the final match threshold of 10^{-4} is selecting truly similar sequences to our original SCOP domain queries.)
-Note also that this is potentially a much more efficient process, because when one analyzes a new genome, one only need run the profiles against each genome sequence once.
+We ran each SCOP query against NRDB to generate a PSI-blast profile, giving us a profile for each SCOP fold and superfamily.
+Then we re-ran these against the genomes without iteration, using a match threshold of 10^{-4} .
+(Note that because we use very conservative choices for the inclusion threshold in building up the original PSI-blast profiles, at this stage we can confidently assume that the final match threshold of 10^{-4} is selecting truly similar sequences to our original SCOP domain queries.)
+Note also that this is potentially a much more efficient process, since when one analyzes a new genome one only need run the profiles against each genome sequence once.
 That is, each new genome requires GP comparisons.
-(There is no K factor because there is no iteration.)
-By plugging in the numbers above, we get ≈ 7.1 million (7.116.614).
+(There is no K factor since there is no iteration.)
+Plugging in the numbers above, we get \sim 7.1 million (7,116,614).